facebook pixel Skip to Main Content

 rodgdavi@isu.edu

-Born and raised in the Midwest, educated in Minnesota and California, and now settled in Idaho.
-Specialties are Structural Geology, Regional Tectonics, and more recently Administration.
+Born and raised in the Midwest, educated in Minnesota and California, and settled in Idaho.
+Specialties are Structural Geology, Regional Tectonics, and University Administration.
+Now retired, I hike, camp, ski, consult, and travel extensively throughout the US and abroad.

 Education